 Getting plenty of rest is essential during your pregnancy, but sometimes that’s easier said than done.
 Many women have trouble getting comfortable or have restless babies kicking throughout the night.
 How common is it to experience insomnia during pregnancy?
-National Sleep Foundation research found 78% of women report more disturbed sleep during pregnancy than at other times.
+National Sleep Foundation research found at least 50 percent of pregnant women suffer from insomnia.

 Here are some fixes for common sleep problems during pregnancy: